 How is it treated?

-treat cellulitis.
+Cellulitis is treated with antibiotics.
 If the infection is mild, you may be able to take antibiotic pills at home.

-Do not stop taking them just because you feel better.
+- Take all of your medicine as prescribed.
+Don't stop taking it just because you feel better.
 You need to take the full course of antibiotics.

 - Elevate the affected area to reduce swelling.
 Warm compresses may also help.